Overview

 Brevo was built for any business type.
 Its email, SMS, and CRM features work for e-commerce, service businesses, nonprofits, and SaaS alike.
 This generality means the platform does not understand SaaS-specific concepts like trial-to-paid conversion, feature adoption tracking, or product-qualified leads.
 You can approximate these workflows, but the platform does not think in those terms.

 Encharge was built specifically for SaaS.
 User scoring, behavioral segmentation based on product events, and lifecycle automation templates speak the language of product-led growth.
-The trade-off is narrower capability (email only, no SMS or CRM) at a higher price.
-The question is whether SaaS-specific depth justifies paying 3-10x more than a general tool.
+The trade-off is narrower capability and a more specialized buying decision.
+The question is whether SaaS-specific depth justifies choosing a focused lifecycle tool over a broader general marketing suite.

 The Pricing Model Trade-off